WilfriedMercier/M1_Project/README.md

 Folder | Content
 :---: | :---
-doc | information on the subject fichiers_projet_a_rendre | files asked at the end of the project projet | main directory containing data as well as the different modules rapport | report
+doc | Information on the subject fichiers_projet_a_rendre | Files asked at the end of the project projet | Main directory containing data as well as the different modules rapport | Report